- Communities of Practice

 Flexibility: a key component for successful multi-actor research collaboration

 Tue 10 Mar 2020

 ROBUST is moving towards its final phase of work.
-In order to track the progress of work to date, spot difficulties, and make last-minute adjustments, Marina Knickel (University of Pisa) conducted mid-project interviews with the partners of all 11 Living Labs (LLs) in November 2019 during the last general assembly in Riga, Latvia.
+In order to track the progress of work to date, spot difficulties, and make last-minute adjustments, we conducted mid-project interviews with the partners of all 11 Living Labs (LLs) in November 2019 during the last general assembly in Riga, Latvia.
 The interviews focussed on two main questions: